seanbaxter/circle/README.md

   }
 }
 ```
 This code maps each enumerator to a type with the same spelling.
 How is it possible?
-Use `@type_name` to get the spelling of the enumerator as a string literal.
+Use `@enum_name` to get the spelling of the enumerator as a string literal.
 Then use the dynamic name operator `@()` to turn the string back into an identifier.
 So if the enumerator is called `square`, the introspection operator turns it into the string literal "square", and the dynamic name operator turns that into a token `square`.
 But this latter `square` is _not_ the enumerator--it is merely a token.
 Because we're in a typedef declaration, the compiler performs name lookup on the token and finds the type `square`, which had better be the struct we intended to specialize the uber function class on.

 How do we guarantee that name lookup finds the type `square` and not the enumerator `square`?
 Because we use a _scoped enum_, introduced in C++11:
 ```cpp